hack101/LearnToCode-Science-Literacy-Week/README.md

 Numbers with decimal points are called "floats" (floating point number) (or sometimes "doubles" for double precision floating point number) The bunches of characters and letters are called "strings" (strings of characters).
-Some languages make a disctintion between individual characters "chars" and strings, Python does not.
+Some languages make a distinction between individual characters "chars" and strings, Python does not.

 The more complicated your programs become, types will become more and more important!